sternmotor/fluxbox/README.md

-# Fluxbox dotfiles
+# fluxbox

-# Fluxbox configuration
+Configuration for fluxbox window manager.

 ## What is this?
-Configuration for fluxbox window manager.
 The files included here normally reside in admin users home directory `~/.fluxbox`.

 Fluxbox is a lightning fast window manager which is very good suited for running on
 * home servers (in case you need a browser or window applications there)